Avoid These Libraries in Dart

 This approach falls short in many ways.
 It is neither easier nor more attractive.
 The main issue is that it deviates from the Flutter way and feels out of place within the ecosystem.
 You’ll spend unnecessary time teaching your developers to use this library and experience significant delays when issues arise.

-While the Material library isn't perfect, it offers a solid foundation for building custom UI kits, supporting semantics, focus, and more.
+The Material offers a solid foundation for building custom UI kits, supporting semantics, focus, and more.
 You can create fully customized buttons using StyledButton or even fork it for complete customization.